Bioconductor/bioconductor.org/content/developers/package-submission.md

   also particularly useful for hosting collections of related data sets.
   Instructions for adding data to ExperimentHub and designing an experiment data package to use ExperimentHub can be found here:
-  [Creating ExperimentHub Packages][expHowTo].
+  [Creating A Hub Packages][HubHowTo].

 See [Package Guidelines][guidelines] for details on package format and syntax.

 [software-pkgs]: /packages/release/bioc/
 [annotation-pkgs]: /packages/release/data/annotation/
 [exptdata-pkgs]: /packages/release/data/experiment/
-[annoHowTo]: /packages/devel/bioc/vignettes/AnnotationHub/inst/doc/CreateAnAnnotationPackage.html
-[expHowTo]: /packages/devel/bioc/vignettes/ExperimentHub/inst/doc/CreateAnExperimentHubPackage.html
+[HubHowTo]: /packages/devel/bioc/vignettes/AnnotationHub/inst/doc/CreateAHubPackage.html

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>